Paddington Bear: Origin

 Paddington Bear-themed bench at Paddington station in London.
 The creator of the character, Michael Bond, who based Paddington on a lone teddy bear which he had bought for his wife on Christmas Eve 1956, named the bear after the station.

 Michael Bond based Paddington Bear on a lone teddy bear that he noticed on a shelf in a London shop—with Bond saying "it looked rather forlorn"—on Christmas Eve 1956, which he bought as a present for his wife.
-On the bear's refugee status, Bond was inspired by the sight, during World War II, of Jewish refugee children from Europe arriving in Britain and of London children who were being evacuated to the countryside, the evacuees bearing luggage labels perhaps similar to that attached to the bear Paddington "Please look after this bear".
+On the bear's refugee status, Bond was inspired by the sight, during World War, of London children who were being evacuated to the countryside, the evacuees bearing luggage labels perhaps similar to that attached to the bear Paddington "Please look after this bear".
 Bond reflects, "They all had a label round their neck with their name and address on and a little case or package containing all their treasured possessions.
 So Paddington, in a sense, was a refugee, and I do think that there's no sadder sight than refugees".

 The bear inspired Bond to write a story and in ten days, he had written the first book.
 He named the bear Paddington as he lived near the station at the time and thought it would be a good name for the character.
 Bond's daughter Karen states, "Had he lived in another part of the country or not travelled by train, he might never have come up with the idea for a bear being found on Paddington station."
 The book was given to his agent, Harvey Unna.
 A Bear Called Paddington was first published on 13 October 1958 by William Collins & Sons.